MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/prerequisites.md

 ### Set up Microsoft and Azure AD

-To start with, you must first set up the required accounts to create an offer.
+To start with, you must set up the required accounts to create an offer.

 * Enable Microsoft Accounts and ensure you have a Microsoft Partner Center account.

-* Enable [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/) for authenticating buyers on your site.
-With [Azure AD integration](/partner-center/marketplace/azure-ad-saas), you can provision the users to their SaaS apps.
-You must let buyers with an Azure AD account sign in to your application using Azure AD with single sign-on (SSO).
-Azure AD provides an easier and secure purchase experience.
+* Azure Active Directory (Azure AD) provides an easier and secure purchase experience.
+Enable [Azure AD](https://azure.microsoft.com/services/active-directory/) for authenticating buyers on your site.
+With [Azure AD integration](/partner-center/marketplace/azure-ad-saas), you can automatically provision the users to their SaaS apps and also allow buyers with Azure AD account to sign in to your app using Azure AD single sign-on (SSO).

 ### Create a landing page

 When the user successfully purchases a subscription plan for your app in the Teams store, the commercial marketplace directs them to your landing page where they can manage the subscription (such as assign a license to a specific user in their org).

 Ensure to register your landing page as an Azure AD application.
-Enable single sign-on using Azure AD and Microsoft Graph to obtain important information about the buyer and to confirm and activate the subscription.
+Enable SSO using Azure AD and Microsoft Graph to obtain important information about the buyer and to confirm and activate the subscription.

 For complete instructions, see [build the landing page for your SaaS offer](/partner-center/marketplace/azure-ad-transactable-saas-landing-page).